zyrusgod/zyrusgod/README.md

-- 👋 Hi, I’m @zyrusgod
+- 👋 Hey , I’m @zyrusgod
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Artificial Intelligence & Machine Learning
 - 💞️ I’m looking to collaborate on business that use tools of ai and progress